'Go now' evacuations ordered due to White River Fire

-WASCO COUNTY, Ore. — The Wasco County Sheriff’s Office issued Level 3 (go now) evacuation orders Thursday afternoon due to the White River Fire.
+WASCO COUNTY, Ore. — The Wasco County Sheriff’s Office issued Level 3 (GO) evacuation orders Thursday afternoon due to the White River Fire.

+As of Friday morning, 108 homes are under Level 3 evacuation orders.
+Another 192 homes are under Level 2 (BE SET) and Level 1 (BE READY) orders.
+Learn more about the three evacuation levels here.

 - East from Bear Springs Ranger Station along Highway 216 through Pine Grove to the intersection of Endersby Road and Highway 216.
 That includes all of Endersby Road, Linns Mill Road and Kelly Springs Road.